dart-lang/build/docs/hot_module_reloading.md

 ## Known issues

-- Creating new modules, removing them or otherwise changing dependency grapth results in full page reload.
+- Creating new modules, removing them or otherwise changing dependency graph results in full page reload.
   [#1761](https://github.com/dart-lang/build/issues/1761)
 - Libraries are often bundled together in one module.
 In most cases